tej-prash/SelfieLessActsREST/README.md

 Instructions for running: <br/>
 Run python3 app_rest.py for running the REST API.
 Requests can be made only to the REST API <br/>
 Run python3 app_backend.py for running the backend. app_rest.py must be run along with this since it makes requests to it. <br/>

+Dependendies: <br/>
+Flask Web Framework needs to be setup in order to run this  <br/>